renan-alonkin/bird-prediction-by-sound/README.md

 ## current state

-- Web Scraping (Progress: 80%)
+- Web Scraping (Progress: 95%)
-  - Finding all birds from Lages/SC Region
+  - Finding all birds from Lages/SC Region ✔️
-  - Downloading at least 20 audio files of each bird sing
+  - Downloading at least 20 audio files of each bird ✔️
+  - Create a method for it, in case someone wants to use it too

-- Inputting Data
+- Inputting Data (Progress: 60%)
-  - Nothing done yet.
+  - Testing how to read audios in python ✔️
+  - Testing how to create charts based on the audios ✔️
+  - Transform all mp3 files into wav files
+  - Find a way to create the metadata (read a file and say what class it belongs)

 - Neural Networks
   - Nothing done yet.